New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 4. Apache JMeter

-Apache JMeter, or JMeter in short, is an automation tool for performance (load and stress testing) and functional testing.
+Apache JMeter, or JMeter in short, is an automation tool for performance testing (load and stress testing) and functional testing.
 JMeter’s primary uses are to measure the performance of applications and act as virtual users to send requests to the designated server.

 Website: Apache JMeter